 Community Health Care Van

-The CHCV provides effective outreach and intervention activities to re-engage individuals who are lost to care with its bilingual staff providing services in primary and HIV care, substance use disorders, mental health, and case management to stabilize those in crisis or in need.
-Once stabilized, clients are transitioned into traditional clinical care sites within New Haven.
-HIV testing has been part of routine care on the CHCV for several years.
-The recent advent of the CDC endorsing HIV testing as part of routine care validates that the CHCV is on the forefront of HIV prevention.
-Other routine screens provided are tuberculosis, hepatitis A, B, C, syphilis, gonorrhea and chlamydia.
+The CHCV provided effective outreach and intervention activities to re-engage individuals who are lost to care with its bilingual staff providing services in primary and HIV care, substance use disorders, mental health, and case management to stabilize those in crisis or in need.
+Once stabilized, clients transitioned into traditional clinical care sites within New Haven.
+HIV testing was part of routine care on the CHCV for several years.
+The advent of the CDC endorsing HIV testing as part of routine care validated that the CHCV is on the forefront of HIV prevention.
+Other routine screens provided were tuberculosis, hepatitis A, B, C, syphilis, gonorrhea and chlamydia.

-In addition to the CHCV, the program provides health care and harm reduction services (e.g. syringe exchange, naloxone distribution) at no cost to patients at an office location (270 Congress Avenue) and with a minivan that travels throughout the greater New Haven area.
+In addition to the CHCV, the program provided health care and harm reduction services (e.g. syringe exchange, naloxone distribution) at no cost to patients at an office location (270 Congress Avenue) and with a minivan that traveled throughout the greater New Haven area.